The Old Dominion University Libraries will be hosting a two-part event this spring, including a film screening and a student film contest.

 March 20, 2021: Film contest submission deadline

-April 6, 2021: Screening of Fire and Flood: Queer Resilience in an Age of Climate Change
+April 6, 2021: Community discussion of the film, Fire & Flood: Queer Resilience in the Age of Climate Change.